-For organizations: Provide information about the organization's leadership person (President, CEO, executive or the equivalent).
+For organizations: Provide information about the organization's leadership person (President, CEO, executive, or the equivalent).
 This should be an alternative person to whom questions should be addressed in the event the primary grant contact person is unavailable.
-This includes the name, phone number, email address and demographics.
-Check all that are applicable with respect to gender, age, race/ethnicity, education, and other identifiers.
+This includes the name, phone number, email address, and demographics.
+Check all that are applicable concerning gender, age, race/ethnicity, education, and other identifiers.

 For individual artists: This is an alternative contact person (optional).
-This includes the name, phone number, email address and demographics.
-Check all that are applicable with respect to gender, age, race/ethnicity, education, and other identifiers.
+This includes the name, phone number, email address, and demographics.
+Check all that are applicable concerning gender, age, race/ethnicity, education, and other identifiers.